What are the common trademark designations?

 - Economics, Finance, & Analytics

-The traditional trademark designation is (TM) or ™.
-Anyone who uses a distinctive mark may employ this symbol to put others on notice of the trademark claim.
-If a trademark is registered with the USPTO, the trademark owner can use the symbol.
+The traditional trademark designations are (TM) or ™ and (R) or ®️.
+Anyone who uses a distinctive mark may employ the TM symbol to put others on notice of the trademark claim.
+If a trademark is registered with the USPTO, the trademark owner can use the (R) symbol.

 Next Article: Process for Filing a Federal Trademark Back to: INTELLECTUAL PROPERTY LAW